 Are you looking for restorations that offer the highest level of strength and durability?
 Or is it more important to choose the material that best masks severely discolored teeth?
 A skilled dentist can help you make the decision that is best for you.

-The quality of materials and experience of the technicians in the dental lab are also important.
+The quality of materials and experience of the technicians in the dental lab is also important.
 It is wise to ask your dentist about the skill level of the lab he uses.